-Furthermore, from Figures~\ref{fig: acc_vs_snr_sim} and~\ref{fig: acc_vs_snr_hw}, we observe an interesting difference between the performance of the neural network with simulated data versus hardware captured data.
-For all values of $\Delta$, there is a significant SNR gain with the hardware data compared to simulated data.
-For example, when $\Delta = 0$, the accuracy with hardware captured data reaches 100\% at as low an SNR as $5$ dB.
-In contrast, the accuracy with simulated data requires more than $15$dB SNR to reach 100\%.
+Furthermore, from Figures~\ref{fig: acc_vs_snr_sim} and~\ref{fig: acc_vs_snr_hw}, we observe an interesting difference between the performance of the neural network with simulated data versus hardware-captured data.
+For all values of $\Delta$, there is a significant SNR gain with the hardware-captured data compared to simulated data.
+For example, when $\Delta = 0$, the accuracy with hardware-captured data reaches 100\% at as low an SNR as $5$ dB.
+In contrast, the accuracy with simulated data requires more than $15$dB SNR to reach 98\%).
 This difference could be attributed to the characteristics of the datasets themselves.
-The simulated dataset includes a strong fading component that impairs the transmitted signal.
-However, owing to the short propagation distance, such a strong fading component is absent in the current 5G testbed setup that was used to obtain the hardware captures.
+The simulated dataset includes a strong fading component (both slow and fast) that impairs the transmitted signal.
+However, owing to the short propagation distance and stationary VSG, such a strong fading component is absent in the current 5G testbed setup that was used to obtain the hardware captures.
 We note that the captures still incorporate other real-world impairments caused by front-end hardware elements like filters, DACs, ADCs, up/down converters, and amplifiers.
 In summary, the hardware dataset models impairments due to front-end elements well.
 It also models over-the-air impairments but does not encapsulate all characteristics of a typical communication link between a gNB and UE that might span hundreds of meters.
-On the other hand, the simulated data models over-the-air characteristics well but it doesn't model impairments due to hardware elements.
-We also point out that the IIT Madras 5G Testbed is moving towards deployment of Remote Radio Heads at on-campus sites which will allow the inclusion of even more realistic field data into future work.
+On the other hand, the simulated data models over-the-air characteristics well, but it doesn't model impairments due to hardware elements.
+We also point out that the IIT Madras 5G Testbed is moving towards a full-fledged deployment of Remote Radio Heads at on-campus sites, which will allow the inclusion of even more realistic field data into future work.

-Another observation from Figures~\ref{fig: acc_vs_snr_sim} and~\ref{fig: acc_vs_snr_hw} is that the DFT algorithm performs worse on hardware data, showing that it is negatively affected not only by impairments from hardware elements but also by even the slightest over-the-air fading.
+Another observation from Figures~\ref{fig: acc_vs_snr_sim} and~\ref{fig: acc_vs_snr_hw} is that the DFT-based correlation algorithm performs worse on hardware data, showing that it is negatively affected not only by impairments from hardware elements but also by even the slightest over-the-air fading.
 On the other hand, the NN Model outperforms the DFT method in all scenarios of hardware and simulated datasets.

 Figure~\ref{fig: acc_vs_snr_live_network} exhibits the model performance for the data captured from a live network.
 We observe that the model's performance remains consistent across SNRs, reflecting the robustness of the model in live network signalling.